-- 1.1 The purpose of this Supplementary Guidance (SG) is to supplement certain policies and proposals in the LDP.
-The policies that are most affected and require this additional advice are outlined in Section 2.0 and relate mainly to residential development proposals. - 1.2 The SG is a material consideration for the Council in the assessment of all relevant planning applications under the policies listed in Section 2.0.
-It should be read in conjunction with other relevant policies of the adopted LDP. - 1.3 The Council receives between 450 and 500 planning applications each year, including those for listed building and advertisement consent. - 1.4 Considerable delays can result when applicants present their development proposals without having consulted the Planning Service first.
-Pre-application discussions are strongly encouraged in order to make applicants aware of the advice that is available to them, which should help to speed-up the planning process. - 1.5 Eleven PAANs have been prepared for this purpose, providing detailed advice on the most common planning applications, which if followed should assist applicants wishing to undertake development and works of this kind and submit proposals that are more likely to be acceptable and approved. - 1.6 The PAANs are designed to assist applicants to submit their proposals without having to amend them later on in the assessment process.
+- 1.1 The purpose of this Supplementary Guidance is to supplement certain policies and proposals in the Local Development Plan.
+The policies that are most affected and require this additional advice are outlined in Section 2.0 and relate mainly to residential development proposals. - 1.2 The Supplementary Guidance is a material consideration for th Council in the assessment of all relevant planning applications under the policies listed in Section 2.0.
+It should be read in conjunction with other relevant policies of the adopted Local Development Plan. - 1.3 Considerable delays can result when applicants present their development proposals without having consulted the Planning Service first.
+Pre-application discussions are strongly encouraged in order to make applicants aware of the advice that is available to them, which should help to speed up the planning process. - 1.4 Eleven Planning Appliction Advice Notes (PAANs) have been prepared for this purpose, providing detailed advice on the most common planning applications, which if followed should assist applicants wishing to undertake development and works of this kind and submit proposals that are more likely to be acceptable and approved. - 1.5 The PAANs are designed to assist applicants to submit their proposals without having to amend them later on in the assessment process.
 Without having first discussed the advice available with officers, proposals are likely to require amendment leading to applicants facing additional expense preparing revised plans and re-notifying neighbours.

-- 1.7 The PAANs should not only assist applicants receive planning permission, but also within a reasonable timeframe. - 1.8 It is acknowledged that there may be additional requirements or new issues that may arise requiring review and amendments to the existing PAANs or the preparation of new ones.
-If considered necessary, this will be done and any changes or new PAANs would have the same status as those currently approved PAANs within this adopted SG.
+- 1.6 The PAANs should not only assist applicants receive planning permission, but also within a reasonable timeframe. - 1.7 It is acknowledged that there may be additional requirements or new issues that may arise requiring review and amendments to the existing PAANs or the preparation of new ones.
+If considered necessary, this will be done and any changes or new PAANs would have the same status as those currently approved PAANs within this adopted Supplementary Guidance.